Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark

-The accuracy of the GNS models remains approximately constant for the thermal velocities for which it was trained ($v_{th} \leq v_{th}^{train}$).
-However, for out-of-distribution scenarios the energy variation starts increasing, more noticeable for $\Delta t=10^{-2}~\omega_p^{-1}$.
+It is observed that the accuracy of the GNS models remains approximately constant for the thermal velocities for which it was trained ($v_{th} \leq v_{th}^{train}$ in~\fref{fig:energy_conservation}).
+However, for out-of-distribution scenarios the energy variation starts increasing, more noticeably for $\Delta t=10^{-2}~\omega_p^{-1}$.
 This behavior is not visible for the oscillatory initial conditions, where we observe a very stable energy loss rate across all models for $v_{0} \leq v_{max}^{train}$.
 Therefore, the lower performance for higher $v_{th}$ should be attributed to a failure in correctly modeling all crossing events in such conditions.

+When comparing the GNS to the sheet model within the training data distribution, we observe once again two distinct behaviors for the different temporal resolutions (\fref{fig:energy_conservation_comparison}).
+For $\Delta t=10^{-1}~\omega_p^{-1}$ the GNS is on par with the sheet model, and actually improves (on average) upon the sheet model energy conservation for $v_{th}\simeq v_{th}^{train}$.
+This happens since the GNS learns a better correction algorithm for crossings involving $n>2$ sheets (refer to \ref{app:sheetmodel} on why the synchronous sheet model does not correctly model higher order crossings).
+On the other hand, for $\Delta t=10^{-2}~\omega_p^{-1}$, the GNS energy variation is worse than the SM using solely the first order correction (although the value is still considerably small).
+We believe the limiting factor here is simply the training error, which we could not further reduce (validation loss values are already $\approx 10^{-8}$).

-A performance degradation is expected since: a) the number of message-passing steps associated with each model ($M=3$ for $\Delta t = 10^{-2}~\omega_p^{-1}$, $M=5$ for $\Delta t=10^{-1}~\omega_p^{-1}$) limits the GNS capability to correctly resolve crossings involving a larger number of sheets (which are more likely to occur at larger values of $v_{th}$); b) the GNN is only trained on crossings involving $n \leq n_{max}$, where $n_{max}$ is the maximum number of sheets involved in any crossing within the training data.
+A performance degradation is expected for the GNS outside its training data region since: (a) the number of message-passing steps associated with each model ($M=3$ for $\Delta t = 10^{-2}~\omega_p^{-1}$, $M=5$ for $\Delta t=10^{-1}~\omega_p^{-1}$) limits the GNS capability to correctly resolve crossings involving a larger number of sheets (which are more likely to occur at larger values of $v_{th}$; the same behavior is observed for the modified sheet model in \fref{fig:energy_conservation_comparison}); and (b) the GNN is only trained on crossings involving $n \leq n_{max}$, where $n_{max}$ is the maximum number of sheets involved in any crossing within the training data.
 However, this does not explain why outside the training data the performance of the GNS at different time resolutions is equivalent.
-We attribute this behavior to three main effects.
+We attribute this behavior to two main effects.